hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    New Browser:

-   The first tests were made with firefox. if we do the same test with google chrome we can see that we are in the first case with the same exchange.
+   Cookies are stored in the browser, so if we change browsers, it's like we're contacting the service for the first time.

-5. Provide a screenshot of JMeter's summary report.
-Is there a difference with this run and the run of Task 1?
+   **Provide a screenshot of JMeter's summary report.
+Is there a difference with this run and the run of Task 1?**

-   No because only one node has been choosen with the cookie.
+   No there aren't any differences with the run we did in Task 1.

    ![](doc/task2_5a.png)